What is ADHD?

 How is ADHD different for teenagers?

-Teens may not display the hyperactivity symptoms associated with ADHD in children, but they may struggle with inattention and disorganization.1 As school and activities become more demanding, teens may have a hard time keeping up.
+Teens may not display the hyperactivity symptoms associated with ADHD in children, but they may struggle with inattention and disorganisation.1 As school and activities become more demanding, teens may have a hard time keeping up.
 Teenagers are expected to function more independently with less support from teachers and parents.
 As they get older, the consequences of their decisions carry more weight.
 Maintaining friendships, managing emotions, driving, working and completing school assignments can become more difficult.

 What are the symptoms of ADHD in teens?